 The variety of restaurants in Cyprus has increased exponentially during the last decade or two.
 Most popular are still the traditional tavernas (still the only option in many rural areas), or the slightly more formal estiadoria.
 But these have been joined by a host of restaurants offering cuisine from around the world: Italian, French, Chinese, Indian, Japanese, Thai, Lebanese, Arabic, Mexican, Russian and Armenian restaurants can all be found across the island.
 Fast food and “international cuisine” is ubiquitous, served up not only by the likes of Pizza Hut, McDonald’s and KFC, but by local equivalents – Goody’s, for example – and by the hundreds of restaurants aimed squarely at tourists (often recognizable by the photographs of the food outside).
 Though Cypriot restaurants are usually locally owned, a recent change has been that serving staff now often hail from Eastern Europe.

-Cyprus has a long history of winemaking thanks mainly to its period under Lusignan (originally French Crusaders) rule.
+Cyprus has a long history of winemaking, thanks to its period under Lusignan (originally French Crusader) rule.
 The bulk of its wine is produced in Lemesos and Pafos districts by four large wineries (ETKO, KEO, LOEL and SODAP).
 By far the most famous variety is the sweet dessert wine Commandaria, but a whole range of reds, whites and rosés, varying from very dry to very sweet, can be experienced on the six wine routes assembled by the tourist board.
-Most wineries have tastings, and you can learn all you need to know about Cypriot wine at the Lemesos Wine Museum.
+Most wineries have tastings, and you can learn all you need to know about Cypriot wine at the Cyprus Wine Museum.